jam-rjanyamiru/calm-valley/wp-content/plugins/wp-multi-step-checkout/readme.txt

 == Installation ==

 * From the WP admin panel, click "Plugins" -> "Add new".
-* In the browser input box, type "WooCommerce Multi-Step Checkout".
+* In the browser input box, type "Multi-Step Checkout for WooCommerce".
-* Select the "WooCommerce Multi-Step Checkout" plugin and click "Install".
+* Select the "Multi-Step Checkout for WooCommerce" plugin and click "Install".
 * Activate the plugin.

 OR...